1. Health Hub

 These drugs may be prescribed as an oral medication or topical cream applied directly to the sores.
 FDA-approved antiviral cold sore medication includes:

-1. Docosanol (generic for Abreva): Docosanol is an antiviral medication.
+Docosanol (generic for Abreva): Docosanol is an antiviral medication that helps heal herpes sores faster.
 It is available as a lip balm or medicated gel.
 Take docosanol as soon as you begin to notice symptoms.
 It will heal lesions within 2-4 days.

-2. Lidocaine and benzocaine (generic for Orajel): Lidocaine and benzocaine are OTC pain relievers that help soothe pain caused by cold sore lesions.
+Lidocaine and benzocaine (generic for Orajel): Lidocaine and benzocaine are OTC pain relievers that help soothe pain caused by cold sore lesions.
 They are available as lip balm or medicated liquids that can be applied to sores with an applicator.
-You will instantly experience pain relief, although the sore may take several days to heal completely.
+You will instantly experience pain relief, although the sore may take a week or two to heal completely.

 Follow the packaging’s instructions when applying topical medication.
 Avoid touching the sore directly.
 Do not use more than the recommended amount of OTC medication, as this may cause side effects.